-Normal CXFS Shutdown: Stop CXFS Services
+Normal CXFS Shutdown: Stop CXFS Services or Disable the Node

-You should perform a normal CXFS shutdown when you want to stop CXFS services on a node and remove it from the CXFS kernel membership quorum.
-A normal CXFS shutdown does the following:
+You should perform a normal CXFS shutdown in the GUI or disable a node in cxfs_admin when you want to stop CXFS services on a node and remove it from the CXFS kernel membership quorum.

+A normal CXFS shutdown in the GUI does the following:

-- Unmounts all the filesystems except those for which it is the active metadata server; those filesystems for which the node is the active metadata server will become inaccessible from the node after it is shut down. - Terminates the CXFS kernel membership of this node in the cluster. - Marks the node as INACTIVE.
+- Unmounts all the filesystems except those for which it is the active metadata server; those filesystems for which the node is the active metadata server will become inaccessible from the node after it is shut down. - Terminates the CXFS kernel membership of this node in the cluster. - Marks the node as INACTIVE in the GUI and disabled in cxfs_admin.